Nine Tips to Get Swing Dancers to Ask You To Dance

 6. Stand near the dance floor with that “I-wish-someone-would-ask-me-look”

-My original advice was to go where the popular bands are.
-However, I’m going to amend that advice a bit.
-I’ve noticed that when the top-notch bands (like the California Feetwarmers, Jonathan Stout, etc.) the crowd tends to have more follows than leads.
-When less popular bands play, there are fewer dancers but the mix is more likely to be equal or even lead-heavy.
+I’ve noticed that when the top-notch bands (like the California Feetwarmers, Jonathan Stout, etc.) the crowd tends to have more followers than leads.
+When less popular bands play, there are fewer dancers total but the mix is more likely to be equal or even lead-heavy.

-I was at Clifton’s not long ago when a less-well-known band was playing.
-There were six or seven leads there and two follows!
+I was at Clifton’s not long ago when a less well-known band was playing.
+There were six or seven leads there and two followers!

 Any other ideas?
 Disagree?
-Leaders and followers, please comment below. – Brian
+Please comment below. – Brian

 Please Leave a Question or Comment